 - California’s “Zero Tolerance” law for underage drivers, Vehicle Code 23136 VC; and

 - California’s zero-tolerance law for people on DUI probation, Vehicle Code 23154 VC.

-Drivers under 21 or who are on DUI probation violate these laws by driving with a BAC of .01% or higher.
-That person can also be charged with DUI if BAC is measured at any higher, applicable level (which will be confirmed with a post-arrest blood or breath test).
+If you are under 21 or on DUI probation, you violate these laws by driving with a BAC of .01% or higher.
+You can also be charged with DUI if your BAC is measured at any higher, applicable level (which will be confirmed with a post-arrest blood or breath test).

 BAC is used by law enforcement at two different stages: